ccorcos/test-clock/README.md

 # Test Clock

-A clock for testing async code without actually having to sleep.
+A clock for testing async code without actually having to wait.

 ## Getting Started